Real Name | Jason Anthoney Richardson |

 - Jason Richardson was born on 1981-1-20

-- How old is Jason Richardson?
+- What is Jason Richardson's age?
 Jason Richardson is 43 years old

-- Jason Richardson is currently Married (Jackie Paul)
+- Jason Richardson's relationship status is Married (Jackie Paul)

 - Which college/university did Jason Richardson go to?
 Jason Richardson went to Michigan State University